-All new mentors attend an induction event in September/October of the year they apply.
+All new mentors attend an induction event before being matched with a mentee.
 This event tells you all about the scheme and prepares you for meeting with your mentee.

-All mentors are invited to attend an evaluation event.
-The event provides mentors with an opportunity to network with other mentors and share experiences of the scheme.
+Mentors may be invited to attend an evaluation event.
+The event provides mentors with an opportunity to network with other mentors and share their experience of the scheme.

 Who should be a mentor?